jaspector

 DFS: business hours, advance scheduling required for remote locations.
 Town Clerk: very limited hours.

-Typical inspection sequence: DFS-permitted projects: foundation, framing, rough mechanical/electrical, final.
+Typical sequence: DFS-permitted projects: foundation, framing, rough mechanical/electrical, final.
 Local zoning (if applicable): compliance at completion.

-Do I need a building permit in Town of Victory, VT?
+01 Do I need a building permit in Victory, VT?

 Confirm local zoning status with Town Clerk.
 DFS permit required for any regulated occupancy regardless of local zoning.
 DEC permit required for any new/modified on-site wastewater or well.

-How do I apply for a building permit in Town of Victory, VT?
+02 How do I apply for a building permit in Victory, VT?

-How long does it take to get a building permit in Town of Victory, VT?
+03 How long does it take to get a building permit in Victory, VT?

-Typical processing time is DFS: up to 30 days.
+Building permit processing times in Victory, VT typically run DFS: up to 30 days.
 Local (if applicable): contact Town Clerk..
+Timelines can vary based on project complexity and current department workload.

-What work is exempt from building permits in Town of Victory, VT?
+04 What work is exempt from building permits in Victory, VT?

+Not all construction work requires a permit in Victory, VT.
 The following work is generally exempt: Residential 1-2 family construction (exempt from DFS Construction Permit; still must comply with 2025 Vermont Fire and Building Safety Code); Agricultural and silvicultural operations per Vermont AAP/AMP; Conservation-related activities on WMA lands (regulated separately by Vermont Fish and Wildlife Department).
+When in doubt, confirm with the local building department before starting work.

-How do I schedule a building inspection in Town of Victory, VT?
+05 How do I schedule a building inspection in Victory, VT?